Belinda Douglas-Scott-Montagu, Baroness Montagu of Beaulieu: Early life

 Belinda Crossley was born to Captain Hon.
 John Crossley and his second wife, the former Sybelle Drummond.
-Her father was a younger son of Savile Crossley, 1st Baron Somerleyton.
+Her father was the younger son of The 1st Baron Somerleyton.
 In 1935, her father's older brother, Francis Savile Crossley, succeeded her grandfather as the Baron Somerleyton.
 Her first cousin, Savile William Francis Crossley, was the 3rd Baron Somerleyton from 1959 until his death in 2012.

 Personal life

 Crossley married Edward Douglas-Scott-Montagu, 3rd Baron Montagu of Beaulieu, in 1958.
 The couple's children: